 Decko: you hold the cards

+Install a new deck, and you can immediately open a browser and start collaborating on content, design, and structure.
 Decko creators, or “Card Sharks”, use Decko to create open community sites, private knowledge management sites, project management systems, wikis, blogs, journals, forums, and more.

 1. install dependencies